prygunov/prygunov/README.md

 - 🌐 [artux.net](https://artux.net) – my personal playground for experiments and ideas.

-💼 Currently, I work as a backend developer at one of the leading Russian big tech companies — T-Bank, where we build high-load fintech services with care and precision.
+💼 Currently, I work as a backend developer at one of the leading Russian big tech company, where we build high-load fintech services with care and precision.

 💬 Let's connect
 - Telegram (personal): [t.me/prygunovx](https://t.me/prygunovx)